 A single source puts everyone in the same system and on the same team.

-A Component Content Management System uses linking for reuse.
-Not copy and paste.
-This linking means that you write once, and reuse endlessly.
-Read more about the different types of reuse or learn about how reuse improves your document speed by 50%.
+A Component Content Management System uses linking for reuse, not copy and paste.
+This linking means that you write once, and reuse it endlessly.

 Components are excellent for publishing the same content to multiple channels, simultaneously.

-Typical CMSs makes publishing difficult and slow.
+Typical CMS’s make publishing difficult and slow.
 Writers waste time formatting the document manually for each publishing channel.
-One such example, Microsoft word users can often spend 30-50% of their “writing” time formatting their content.
+One example, Microsoft word users, can often spend 30-50% of their “writing” time formatting their content.

 Unstructured content in a document is difficult to build upon and deploy to modern technology.
 Many content management systems and their users fall behind due to the inability to freely exchange data with other systems and applications.

-Content deployed from a DITA CCMS is also more useful than content from unstructured systems because components are more precise than delivering entire documents.
+Content deployed from a CCMS is more useful than content from unstructured systems because components are more precise than delivering entire documents.
 When customers or services need nuanced and relevant content, a component delivers.
-We’ll see an example of how Allstate Business Insurance did just that.

 How Allstate Business Insurance Leveraged Their CCMS to Improve Customer Satisfaction